Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 The router receives its own IPv6 address on each LAN interface by processing its own Router Advertisements via `slaacd`.
 These addresses are derived from the delegated prefix.

 **Efficient and Compliant**
-This design reflects IPv6 best practices and conserves address space while enabling native, end-to-end IPv6 routing for all LAN clients—without NAT.
+This design reflects IPv6 best practices and conserves address space while enabling native, end-to-end IPv6 routing for all LAN clients- without NAT.

 ## 10. DNS and `unbound`  (IPv4/IPv6)